 Each document library field should be stored as a column in the CSV file.
 Add each document as a separate row in the CSV file, and include a header row.

 It is essential that the format of your CSV file is correct.
 Some tips:

 - Download our sample CSV file (right-click and save it to your computer) and open it in a spreadsheet program such as Excel.
-The sample CSV assumes that you are using all the default fields, plus 1 custom field and 1 custom taxonomy.
-You should edit the columns to delete any you don't need, and add any additional custom fields and taxonomies.
+The sample CSV assumes that you are using all the default fields, plus 2 custom fields.
+You should edit the columns to delete any you don't need, and add any additional custom fields.
 Also delete the sample documents from our CSV file (rows 2-4) - these are simply intended to show you how to format the data for each field type.
 It's fine to import the same documents if you like, but remember to delete them before launching your finished document library!
 All fields apart from 'title' are optional:

 - Name - This is the name of the document and will appear in the 'title' column of the document library and at the top of the single document page.

 - Categories - The names of your document categories (not the slugs).
 If the categories already exist on your website then the documents will be added to the existing categories, otherwise new categories will be created.
 Use > to indicate parent/child category structures, as shown in row 2 of the sample CSV.
 (Note: When you specify parent/child categories, the document will be added to the child category but not the parent.)